 Lastly, if you aren’t in the habit of paying your bills on time, it’s time to get started.
 Catch up on any bills that are past due and try to keep your credit card utilization under 30 percent.

 As a rule of thumb, landlords typically expect a credit score of 620 or higher.
 Dovly can help you take the steps needed to improve your score.
-Dovly is an advanced credit repair engine thattracks, manages, and fixes your credit.
+Dovly is an advanced credit engine thattracks, manages, and fixes your credit.
 Get started today.